vidalpaul/subsa/readme.md

 💂 Transaction authorizer: any account with sufficient Algo balance.

-Note that for every asset an account creates or owns, its minimum balance is increased by 0.1 Algos (100,000 microAlgos)
+Note that for every asset an account creates or owns, its minimum balance is increased by 0.1 Algos (100,000 microAlgos).

 ##### Asset Creation Transaction